SCORE

 Method

-89.9% average success 2.4× over the base policy Minimal reward engineering across 8 real-world multi-fingered tasks · pick one to explore
+2.4× success over base policy 37% fewer steps to success Sparse rewards across 8 real-world multi-fingered tasks · pick one to explore

 Base policy REAL WORLD